Trapped By The Coronavirus Pandemic, Congress Tries New Ways Of Legislating From Home

 "Find creative ways"

 Congress' job has only grown more critical with the crisis.
 Last month, it approved three coronavirus response bills.
-And Democrats, led by House Speaker Nancy Pelosi, are already pushing for a fourth package to address growing woes facing families, the economy and the healthcare industry.
+And Democrats, led by House Speaker Nancy Pelosi, are already pushing for a fourth package to address growing woes facing families, the economy and the health care industry.

 But this kind of legislating has its limits.
-Lawmakers still can't vote remotely and Congressional leaders have shown little appetite to install such a move anytime soon.
+Lawmakers still can't vote remotely and congressional leaders have shown little appetite to install such a move anytime soon.
 So efforts to approve new legislation will likely require lawmakers to return to Capitol Hill to vote.

 Until then, they'll have to come up with new ideas to stay connected.
 Many say they are certain they will.